otrv4/otrv4/otrv4.md

   * Discard illegal fragment, if:
        * the recipient's own instance tag does not match the listed receiver instance tag
-       * and the listed receiver instance tag is not zero,
+       * and the listed receiver's instance tag is not zero,
     * then, discard the message and optionally pass a warning to the user.
     * `index` is 0
     * `total` is 0